 - a.
-Remove concrete in designated repair area using either of the following methods: - Mill transversely or longitudinally matching general alignment of patch.
+Remove concrete in designated repair area to a minimum width of 12 inches using either of the following methods: - 1) Mill transversely or longitudinally matching general alignment of patch.
 Use a mill that produces patch edges with a 30 to 60 degree angle or chip back patch edges to a 30 to 60 degree angle.
-Chip out secondary spalling resulting from milling at no additional cost to the Contracting Authority.
+Chip out secondary spalling resulting from milling at no additional cost to the Contracting Authority. - 2) Place 2 inch saw cuts along perimeter of patch area and chip back patch edges to a 30 to 60 degree angle. - b.
+If a joint or crack is within patch area, construct bottom edge of patch at least 3 inches beyond joint or crack.

-- 2) Place 2 inch (50 mm) saw cuts along perimeter of patch area and chip back patch edges to a 30 to 60 degree angle. - b.
-If a joint or crack is within patch area, construct edge of patch at least 3 inches (75 mm) beyond joint or crack.
-Minimum patch width will be 10 inches (260 mm). - c.
-Form or saw patch edges to prevent them from protruding beyond edge of existing pavement by more than 3/8 inch (10 mm). - d.
+- c.
+Form or saw patch edges to prevent them from protruding beyond edge of existing pavement by more than 3/8 inch. - d.
 Each patch will have a generally rectangular area.
-Remove concrete to a minimum depth of 2 inches (50 mm).
+Remove concrete to a minimum depth of 2 inches.
 Many areas will require removal of unsound concrete to a greater depth to reach sound concrete.
 Maximum depth is one half existing pavement thickness. - e.
 Do not damage steel reinforcement during removal process.
 Damaged steel will be the responsibility of the Contractor.
 If the end of a dowel bar is exposed, cut or remove dowel.
 Place duct tape, form oil, grease, or other method approved by the Engineer as a bond breaker on exposed dowels not removed. - f.
 When removal to a depth of one half existing pavement thickness leaves unsound concrete within patch area, the Engineer may designate part of the patch area as a Overdepth Patch.
 Remove concrete for the full depth of the pavement.
 Consolidate subgrade or subbase material using mechanical tamper or other compaction equipment as directed by Engineer.
 Furnish and install No. 4 (No. 15) tie bars at mid-depth of existing pavement using an approved non-shrink grout.
 Place bar to provide a minimum two inch concrete cover. - g.
 When it is necessary to go below reinforcing steel to reach sound concrete, cut reinforcing steel flush with perimeter patch edges and remove. - h.
 Clean patch area by sandblasting, followed by cleaning with compressed air.
 Completed surfaces shall appear surface dry to visual examination. - i.
 Recreate a joint or crack in patch area with a joint board of proper size and shape.
 Extend board to bottom of patch area to completely separate patching material on both sides.
 Use board of a width approximately equal to joint or crack.
 For wide openings, several thicknesses may be used.
-For patches 6 feet (2 m) or greater in length, longitudinal joints may be reestablished by sawing to a depth of 1/3 the pavement thickness.
+For patches 6 feet or greater in length: - 1) Longitudinal joints may be reestablished by sawing to a depth of 1/3 the pavement thickness. - 2) With approval of the Engineer, transverse joints may be reestablished by sawing the full depth of the patch when use of a form board will not allow complete separation of patch material on both sides of joint.